 For my scalp, I bought the 0.5 mm.
 If my scalp hadn’t responded like I hoped, I would have moved on to the 0.75 mm length.

 How To Use the Derma Roller for Hair Growth

 - I would part hair away from the area I wanted to roll, wipe the spot with a clean towel, then press the roller firmly against the spot.

 - I would roll back and forth and then left and right, all the while pressing the roller firmly against the spot for about 5 – 10 mins.

 The derma roller causes a prickly sensation but shouldn’t be painful.
 I started enjoying it a little bit after the first few times.
-My scalp was usually red the day afterwards but it didn’t bother me.
+My scalp was usually red the day afterward but it didn’t bother me.
 I never oiled or massaged the bald spots the same day I rolled or the next day because it made my scalp oily.

 Before I incorporated this into my treatment regimen, the bald spot on the right just wouldn’t budge no matter what I did.
 As soon as I added derma rolling and massaging with the special blend JBCO into the mix, it started sprouting hair after about 3 months.
 Peep before and after pictures below:

 Here are a few paramount safety rules I followed which I never compromised on.
 If I was too lazy to go through all this, I just postponed the rolling until the next evening: –